xyngular/py-xinject/README.md

 config = ActiveResourceProxy.wrap(Config)

 # This is a simpler way to get the same proxy
-# (no imports are needed, just call the class method on any resource class):
+# (no imports are needed, just call the class method on any Dependency subclass):
 config = Config.resource_proxy()
 ```